Harvey Butterfield: Bishop

 On November 3, 1960, Butterfield was elected Bishop of Vermont on the seventh ballot of the special convention which took place in Trinity Church in Rutland, Vermont.
 He was consecrated bishop on February 8, 1961, by Presiding Bishop Arthur C. Lichtenberger.
 During his time as bishop he was involved in the Civil Rights Movement and was a critic of some political decisions.
 Butterfield was also a supporter of the ordination of women to the priesthood and was the first Bishop of Vermont to ordain women in Vermont.
 He retired in 1973 and spent six months as a missionary in El Salvador.
 He died on August 10, 1998.

 Personal life

-Butterfield married Carolyn Whitney in 1934 and had two children, H. Whitney and Deborah.
+Butterfield married Carolyn Whitney in 1934 and had two children, Harvey Whitney and Deborah.